-Recommended: Intro to Manufacturing I and Teacher Recommendation Vocational Machine II and III meet three periods during a Blue/White Day cycle to prepare the students to enter the trade as a machinist apprentice.
+Recommended: Intro to Manufacturing I and Teacher Recommendation

+Vocational Machine II and III meet three periods during a Blue/White Day cycle to prepare the students to enter the trade as a machinist apprentice.
 Students will work on all machines in the shop as well as learning basic welding and burning.
 Students will continue to improve on their lathe and milling machine skills with required projects as well as personal projects with the emphasis on machining precision sizes.
 Included in Machine II is the introduction to CNC (computer numerical control) and CAM (computer assisted machining).
 The students will learn how to write a CNC program using G and M codes as well as using Edge cam to write a program.
 They will then enter the program into the Haas CNC machining center and make the part.
 Geometry, trigonometry, blueprint reading, bench work, assembly, fabrication, and shop safety are also included in this course.
+Students are required to join a Career and Technical Student Organization (CTSO).
+There is a small membership fee associated with this organization.
 Student's social security number is required to receive vocational funding for this class.

-Transportation Processes (V47980)
+Introduction to Transportation (V47980)